-How Graduating Students Can Deal with the Age of Trump
+How Graduating Students Can Deal With the Age of Trump

 In these next few minutes I’m going to try to convince you to feel good—energized, confident, important—about this very uncertain-seeming world onto which you’re about to make your mark.
 I’m going to argue that the generations ahead of you, including people like your parents and grandparents, and me, and those that will follow you, like the children and grandchildren you will someday have, need you to feel as if you can change the world, and to get busy doing so by putting your UVM training to maximum use.

 Let’s go into that case.
-What’s most worth noticing about the circumstances in which we meet — right here, right now, as you begin your post-college life
+What’s most worth noticing about the circumstances in which we meet — right here, right now, as you begin your post-college life?

 One answer would obviously be the splendor of the environment, natural and cultural alike, in which you have spent these years of study — and where, if past evidence is any guide, many of you will do your best to stay, as you start your families and build your lives.
 Vermonters think theirs is an exceptional place, and they are right.